 Linda Cardellini (Lindsay Weir)

 In 2002, Linda Cardellini starred as Velma in the live-action Scooby-Doo films alongside Sarah Michelle Gellar, Freddie Prinze Jr., and Matthew Lillard before joining the cast of ER, playing nurse Samantha Taggart, until the NBC medical drama wrapped in 2009.
 Also acting in films including Legally Blonde and Brokeback Mountain, Cardellini went on to score an Emmy nom for Outstanding Guest Actress in a Drama Series as Don Draper's love interest Sylvia Rosen in AMC's Mad Men.
-Most recently she appeared as Meg Rayburn in the three-season Netflix family drama Bloodline.
+Most recently she appeared as Meg Rayburn in the three-season family drama Bloodline and as Judy Hale in Dead to Me.
 After dating Freaks and Geeks costar Jason Segel for five years once the show was canceled, she welcomed a daughter, Lilah-Rose, with childhood friend Steven Rodriguez in 2012, and the pair became engaged in 2013.

 John Francis Daley (Sam Weir)

-John Daley appeared on TV shows including The Geena Davis Show, Boston Public, Regular Joe, and Kitchen Confidential before joining the cast of Fox's Bones in 2007 as psychologist Lance Sweets until his character was killed off in 2014.
+John Francis Daley appeared on TV shows including The Geena Davis Show, Boston Public, Regular Joe, and Kitchen Confidential before joining the cast of Fox's Bones in 2007 as psychologist Lance Sweets until his character was killed off in 2014.
 Daley co-wrote both the 2011 dark comedy Horrible Bosses as well as 2015's Vacation, the latter of which he also co-directed.
 In 2017, he wrote the screenplay for Spider-Man: Homecoming.
+He directed the 2018 movie Game Night.
 Daley married actress-writer-producer Corinne Kingsbury in 2016, and the couple has one child.

 James Franco (Daniel Desario)